apurvab19/AI-Admin-Dashboard/README.md

 An intelligent admin assistant built with Streamlit, LangChain, and OpenRouter AI, designed to help school administrators analyze student data using natural language queries — with role-based access filtering.

 🚀 Setup Instructions
-Clone the repo
+Clone the repository

+git clone <repository_url>
 Install dependencies
-(Create a virtual environment if needed)
+(Create and activate a virtual environment first, if desired)

 pip install -r requirements.txt
 Add your API key

-Create a .env file:
+Create a .env file in the root directory and add your OpenRouter or OpenAI API key:

-OPENROUTER_API_KEY=your_openrouter_api_key or you can use OPENAI API KEY
+OPENROUTER_API_KEY="your_openrouter_api_key"
+or
+OPENAI_API_KEY="your_openai_api_key"

 Run the app
 streamlit run app.py

 📂 Folder Structure
+.
 ├── app.py                  # Streamlit interface
 ├── dumroo_query_system.py  # Main AI logic
 ├── student_data.csv        # Sample student data
-├── .env                       # API key (not to be committed) └── requirements.txt
+├── .env                    # API key (not committed) └── requirements.txt        # Python dependencies

 💬 Example Queries
-Ask these in the chat input after selecting Grade, Class, and Region:
+Ask these in the chat input after selecting the desired Grade, Class, and Region:

-"Who hasn't submitted homework?"
-"List all students in my region?"

-The AI will answer based only on the selected Grade, Class, and Region — ensuring data privacy and role-based access.
+"Show me the top 5 students by overall percentage."
+"Which students have attendance below 75%?"
+"What is the average score in Mathematics?"